zarf-dev/proposals/8-show-manifest-and-values/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Combining dev and package commands
+### Change the Command Structure

+There are several different ways this command could be structured differently. `manifests` is used in the below examples but there would be an additional command ending with `values-files` for each of the following.

-The `zarf package show-manifests` and `zarf dev show-manifests` commands could be combined into one command that accepts either a package directory or a built package.
-The same is true for `show-values-files`.
-This would lower the surface area of the CLI.
-The disadvantage of this is that certain flags will only work for built packages and vice versa.
-For example, `--create-set` would not be applicable with an already built package as the package templates will already have been evaluated.
-In this case, we could error out immediately.
-Still, having separate commands where every flag always works will result in a more clear UX.
+- `zarf package show manifests [PACKAGE | DIRECTORY]` which would take either a package directory or an already built package.
+This would maximize discoverability as the parent is `package`, but would lead to some confusion around command line flags.
+For example, `--create-set` and `--flavor` would not be applicable with an already built package.
+If Zarf received any of these flags with a package input it would immediately error out.
+Still, having separate commands where every flag always works will result in less confusion about which flags apply to which commands.

+- `zarf package show manifests [PACKAGE]` and `zarf package show definition manifests [DIRECTORY]` This would have good discoverability, being under the `package` parent.
+However, `zarf package show definition manifests` is long at five words, and a word like `definition` may not be clearly articulate that the command is intended for package directories.

+- `zarf show manifests [DIRECTORY]` and `zarf show package manifests [PACKAGE]`.
+This is the most concise option and reads the best, however introducing the new root command `show` may limit discoverability.
+With no other commands under `show` users may not notice the new root word.

+- `zarf dev show manifests [DIRECTORY]` and `zarf dev show package manifests [PACKAGE]`.
+This would have decent discoverability as `dev` commands like `find-images` have seen good traction.
+Still, it wouldn't be as discoverable as the `package` root.
+This may also be inconsistent with the current use of the `dev` root since all `dev` commands accept a package directory and are targeted at creators, but `dev show package manifest` command would accept a package and would be targeted at deployers.